stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 - `cancel_url` is where the customer will be redirected back to if they bail out of the payment flow from the Checkout page.
 - `payment_method_types` is the list of payment method types and the list of Checkout supported methods are in full on our [API reference docs](https://stripe.com/docs/api/checkout/sessions/create#create_checkout_session-payment_method_types).
 - `mode` can be one of the following:
-  - `payment` for one time payments
+  - `payment` for one-time payments
   - `subscription` for recurring payments
   - or `setup` for collecting payment method details, without charging.

 **Prices and line items**

-Next we need to add a list of one or more `line_items`.
+Next, we need to add a list of one or more `line_items`.
 This parameter is new and has replaced display items and SKUs as of the `2020-08-27` API version.
 Moving forward, you’ll want to use `line_items` with the new [`Price`](https://stripe.com/docs/api/prices) object when setting up payments.

 **Creating products in the dashboard or API**